STIMULATE-ICP (Symptoms, Trajectory, Inequalities and Management: Understanding Long-COVID to Address and Transform Existing Integrated Care Pathways)

 197 people responded to the second survey: 60% were women, people were aged between 18 and 74, living across the UK and were from a range of ethnic groups.
 This survey asked people to indicate whether they agreed with a series of 15 statements about what care for Long COVID and long term conditions should include.
 After indicating whether the statements were important, each person was asked to put the statements in order of priority form them (1 being the most important statement, 15 being the least important).

-Where will I be able to see the results of this project?
+Where can I see the results of this project?

 The study is part of the STIMULATE-ICP research (https://www.stimulate-icp.org/) and is funded by the National Institute of Health Research (NIHR), UK.
 The study team involves a wide range of researchers and people both with lived experiences of Long COVID, long-term conditions and clinicians who support these groups of people from a range of health service settings.
 This survey has been developed with input from all groups and is the result of this collaboration.
 This study is being led by Prof. Christina Van Der Feltz-Cornelis, Department of Health Sciences, University of York, UK, together with her clinical co-lead Prof. Gail Allsopp and her PPI co-leads.